-My Learning Essentials is the Library’s comprehensive programme of online resources, workshops and drop-ins designed to support you in your personal and professional development.
+My Learning Essentials is the Library’s comprehensive programme of online resources, workshops and drop-ins designed to support you in your personal and professional development throughout your programme.

 Workshops and drop-ins are held throughout the year and include special sessions during exams and the summer.
-Online resources are available at all times, providing flexible support for your development from undergraduate to postgraduate level and beyond.
+Our online resources are available at all times, providing flexible support for your development from undergraduate to postgraduate level and beyond.

-In addition to the University on-campus facilities and on-line resources, your main hospital at your clinical education campus, and most district general hospitals, also have on-site libraries.
+In addition to the University's on-campus facilities and online resources, your main hospital at your clinical education campus and most district general hospitals also have onsite libraries.

 The undergraduate team at your clinical education campus will provide you with information about local library facilities as part of your induction.

 Although it is possible to get through the course just by borrowing from the Library, you may want to have some books of your own.